-Continuing on from Steffan Jones and Peter McLeod’s blogs about their personal favourite destinations, this week it is Alex’s turn:
+Continuing on from Peter McLeod’s blog about his personal favourite destinations, this week it is Alex’s turn:

 Two most loved destinations and why

 I freely admit that if I was not sat in the Aardvark McLeod office I would be an out and out trout bum, searching unnamed rivers and trying to create my own fishing version of the Christopher McCandless story.
 Fortunately my role at Aardvark McLeod allows me to keep a handle on reality whilst still being able to explore some of the finest fishing destinations around the world.

 The American West, specifically Montana, has largely shaped my opinions, expectations and love of fishing.
 The first fish I landed here was over two decades ago, I was only just able to cast and waders certainly weren’t made for people as young as me back then but the memory of feisty and heavily spotted rainbow trout remains strong to this day.